 Lily is a character who is left behind halfway through book one and this is her story.
 It takes place at the same time as the second half of book one.
 As with book one, there is a big focus on gardening.

 But who is Lily?
 Lily is Clare’s best friend.
 She turns 13 in Seed Savers-Lily.
 Lily likes to draw and write.
 She journals to sort out her feelings.
 In book two, we discover Lily is guerilla gardening in a future where gardening is illegal.
-Her birthday is August 30–the release day for the new upgraded Lily.

-In anticipation of the release, here is an excerpt where Lily experiences salad for the first time.
+This is an excerpt where Lily experiences salad for the first time.
 If you don’t know anything about the Seed Savers series you might want to start here.

 Ana was on her front porch rocking in a white wicker chair.
 A floral fragrance pleased my nostrils.
 Downtown never smelled like this.
 I realized I was smiling.